andreasdr/minitscript/documentation/README-DataTypes.md

 For further usage see [Set class](./README-BuiltIn-Classes.md#15-set-class) documentation.

+### 1.2.5.
+More ...

-For more information about how to work with those data types, see [Built-in classes](./README-BuiltIn-Classes.md) section.
+For more information about how to work with data types and classes, see [Built-in classes](./README-BuiltIn-Classes.md) section.

 # 2. Links